Skip to main content

 I first moved to the UK at the age of fourteen with a view to become a scientist.
 I read molecular biology at University College London for my bachelor’s degree, then researched protein crystallography for my doctorate at the University of Oxford.

 Although I enjoyed the intellectual challenge of science, I was less enthused by laboratory work.
 Typically, DPhil graduates in this position go on to become patent attorneys or life sciences consultants.
 However, these are highly specialist jobs and I did not want to silo myself at this stage.
-I therefore applied for training contracts, where I can gain experience and understand how my technical skills can be utilised in different areas.
+I therefore applied for training contracts, where my analytical skills can be used in a wider range of contexts.

-Since writing this article, Mickey has gone on to become a First Year Trainee at Goodwin!
+Since writing this article, Mickey has gone on to qualify in the private investment funds team at Goodwin!

 What inspired you to apply for this role with Goodwin?